selwynpolit/d9book/book/dtt.md

 You will need to install the dev requirements with:

 ```
-$ composer require drupal/core-dev --dev
+composer require drupal/core-dev --dev --update-with-all-dependencies
---update-with-all-dependencies
 ```

 ### Class not found errors

-If you see something like this on your brand new class you created:
+If you see something like this on your brand-new class you created:

 ```
 1) Drupal\Tests\tea_teks_voting\ExistingSite\ProgramTest::testIsVotingPermitted
 Error: Class "Drupal\tea_teks_voting\Program" not found
 ```
 This is a real forehead slapper!
-Be sure to enable your custom module under Drupal's extend menu option.
+Be sure to **enable your custom module** under Drupal's extend menu option.

 Also

-When running the tests, if they start throwing "class not found" errors, this may indicate some outdated code in your codebase.
+When running the tests, if they start throwing `class not found` errors, this may indicate some outdated code in your codebase.

 > \$ vendor/bin/phpunit
 > docroot/modules/custom/tea_teks/modules/tea_teks_voting/Tests/src/ExistingSite/RequirementsCreationTest.php
 >
-> PHP Fatal error: Uncaught Error: Class \"PHPUnit\\TextUI\\Command\"
+> PHP Fatal error: Uncaught Error: Class \"PHPUnit\TextUI\Command\"
 > not found in /var/www/html/vendor/phpunit/phpunit/phpunit:98
 >
 > Stack trace: